 The distinguished result is only possible by combining sophisticated hand craftsmanship with a fierce passion for elegant design in an exceedingly small space.
 The visible depth of carving is a direct result of 30 years of hand engraving experience and the adamant notion that if hand-engraved jewellery is to be worn proudly, it should be carved deeply.

-The Haida Bear band is domed at the top, tapered at the bottom and bordered by “rails” to frame and highlight the artwork.
+This Haida-style Bear band is domed at the top, tapered at the bottom and bordered by “rails” to frame and highlight the artwork.
 The traditional Haida crosshatching area is set well below the top surface.
-The inside of the ring is flat and bears the artist’s signature stamp.

 About Haida Bear